rohitranjan-2702/playground-client/README.md

 [x] A code editor on frontend
 [x] A terminal on frontend
 [x] Multiple resizable windows
-Multiple file support in monaco editor
+Multiple file support in monaco editor - build your own tabs [x] Code files are saved and restored when someone refreshes the page (use backend database to persist user code) - ws connection with conatiner filesystem for now !
-Code files are saved and restored when someone refreshes the page (use backend database to persist user code) [x] Preview window for editor output
+[x] Preview window for editor output
 [x] A working terminal (can you connect it to a real backend terminal?)
-Docker containers (can you containerize user sessions so that multiple users can use your service at once?)
+[x] Docker containers (can you containerize user sessions so that multiple users can use your service at once?) - used oops to create multiple terminal sessions for users with socket id as the key